How LifeLabs Learning Uses DEI Audits to Build Community in Times of Crisis

-The deaths of George Floyd, Breonna Taylor, Jacob Blake, and others have inspired a sustained rise in protest, activism, and reflection across the globe.
-Across organizations of all sizes, passionate leaders have stepped forward to contribute to diversity, equity, and inclusion (DEI) initiatives in the workplace.
+When the deaths of George Floyd, Breonna Taylor, Jacob Blake, and others sparked a breathtaking rise in protest, activism, and reflection across the world, organizations of all sizes and their leaders sat up and took notice.

 Hiring and recruiting